Tax Time... Donation Time??

 Some other happy adoptions...

-long time.
-We couldn't figure out why no one adopted him; he's a great, friendly guy!
+couldn't figure out why no one adopted him; he's a good, fun-lovin' guy!
 Well, turns out, it was just because the right person hadn't seen him.
 Now Atlas is happy in his new forever home!
 We'll miss him, but happy he's found a great home with lots of love!

 Did you know...
 There's a lot of educational information on our Pet Information & Tips page?
 Do you know how your dog really is in dog years?
 Want some great links for pet training, or for dog & cat treats recipes?
 Or want a link to send a funny pet e-card that talks?
 It's there!
 There are fun sites for kids, too!
 Check it out and send us your favorite link; we'll highlight it here!